bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 ..
 8) "onAfterStateSave":
     It is invoked after every saving of the state.
 Inside the method there is a flag denoting the full state (true) or partial changes of state (false) have(s) been saved

-When running a module in parallel mode (the instance "parallelism" parameter is greater than 1), it can be important to exchange data between tasks at the exact moment.
+When running a module in a parallel mode (the instance "parallelism" parameter is greater than 1), you may need to exchange data between tasks at the exact moment.
 You should use shared memory for it, e.g. Hazelcast or any other.
 In this case, the following handlers are used for synchronizing the tasks' work:

 1) ``onEnter``: The system awaits every task to finish the ``onWindow`` method and then the ``onEnter`` method of all tasks is invoked.